Youth offer “Reality Check” to Big Tobacco at Altria Annual Shareholders’ Meeting

 Reality Check is a youth-led, adult-supported program based out of New York State that empowers youth to become leaders and fight against the tobacco industry through grassroots mobilization and education.
-Established in 2001, the group is funded by the New York State Department of Health, Bureau of Tobacco Control.
+Established in 2001, the group is funded by the New York State Department of Health Tobacco Control Program.
 Through Reality Check, youth have the opportunity to become leaders in their communities and educate their peers, family, community members, legislators, and decision-makers on the tobacco industry’s manipulative marketing practices and on youth tobacco use.
 Their efforts aim to decrease youth tobacco use, protect youth from exposure to tobacco marketing and imagery, and eliminate exposure to secondhand smoke.

-youth demonstrating outside the Altria Shareholders meeting Youth activists from various groups have been demonstrating at Big Tobacco company shareholder meetings, including at Philip Morris (now called Altria), Philip Morris International, Philip Morris USA, and Reynolds American for nearly two decades to hold these companies accountable for their actions and demand change.
-In the latest iteration of these demonstrations, Reality Check has worked with other youth groups such as No Limits from Nebraska, Dover Youth to Youth from New Hampshire, and Kick Butts Generation from Delaware each year since 2015 to plan and lead a rally outside of the annual Altria shareholders meeting in Richmond, VA.
+Youth activists from various groups have been demonstrating at Big Tobacco company shareholder meetings, including at Philip Morris (now called Altria), Philip Morris International, Philip Morris USA, and Reynolds American for nearly two decades to hold these companies accountable for their actions and demand change.

-Prior to the event, the youth participate in trainings on topics including the tobacco industry’s targeting of youth, communities of color, and lower-income neighborhoods with point-of-sale tactics such as the selling of flavored tobacco products and highly visible tobacco advertising, as well as on advocacy and social justice.
-They hear from guest speakers and trainers from Counter Tools, Dover Youth to Youth, the Campaign for Tobacco Free Kids, the Public Health Advocacy Institute, and others.
+Before the demonstrations, the youth participate in trainings on topics including the tobacco industry’s targeting of youth, communities of color, and lower-income neighborhoods with point-of-sale tactics such as the selling of flavored tobacco products and highly visible tobacco advertising, as well as on advocacy and social justice.
+They hear from guest speakers and trainers like Counter Tools, New Hampshire Dover Youth to Youth, the Campaign for Tobacco Free Kids, and others.
+These trainings seek to educate and reinforce topics with information the youth can use in their advocacy efforts.

 These ardent demonstrations have succeeded in getting the tobacco company’s attention.
-Not only can the group’s chants be heard during the meeting, the company knows the names of many of the event organizers and the youth participants, and the Altria marketing manager is now following them on Twitter.
+The company knows the names of many of the event organizers and the youth participants, and the Altria marketing manager began following them on Twitter.

 Impact on Youth